-\\\Remember designing cards in the past (if you've been using the SL tech curriculum):
+Remember designing cards in the past (if you've been using the SL tech curriculum):

-Figure 31a-Greeting cards in 1st grade; 80b-2nd grade; 80c-3rd grade
+Figure 80a-Greeting cards in 1st grade; 80b-2nd grade; 80c-3rd grade

-\Figure 80a was a one-page card in a drawing program you created in 1st grade; Figure 80b was a one-page card in a desktop publishing program you created in 2nd grade; Figure 80c was a folding card (like you might buy in a store) you created in either a software or online tool in 3rd grade.
+Figure 80a is a one-page card in a drawing program created in 1st grade; Figure 80b is a one-page card in a desktop publishing program created in 2nd grade; Figure 80c is a folding card (like you might buy in a store) created in either a software or online tool in 3rd grade.

-\\Use any desktop publishing program you have available in your school-or even an online tool.
+Use any desktop publishing program you have available in your school-or even an online tool.
 Figure 81a uses Word; Figure 81b uses Open Office; Figure 81c uses Google Apps; Figure 81d uses an online tool:

-Figure 32a-d-Greeting card templates
+Figure 81a-d-Greeting card templates

-\Open the desktop publishing program.
+- Open the desktop publishing program.
 Find the template for 'greeting cards'.
 How you do this will vary by digital tool.
 Preview the program first so you know how to accomplish this.

-\Discuss 'templates' with students, what they are, and their purpose for not only creating greeting cards but lots of other documents.

-\Since fourth graders have used this tool often in the past, let them work independently, adding images, editing text, and tweaking the layout.
-Help if they get stuck, but give them time to problem solve before you step in.

-\Those new to cards: Minimalize this.
-Just edit text and add a picture.

-Greeting cards are excellent projects to practice writing conventions being reviewed in student classes.
-Consider forming the card's message to include skills being discussed in class, i.e.:
+Discuss 'templates' with students, what they are, and their purpose for not only creating greeting cards but lots of other documents. - Since fourth graders have used this tool often in the past, let them work independently, adding images, editing text, and tweaking the layout.
+Help if they get stuck, but give them time to problem solve before you step in. - Those new to cards: Minimalize this.
+Just edit text and add a picture. - Greeting cards are excellent projects to practice writing conventions being reviewed in student classes.
+Consider forming the card's message to include skills being discussed in class, i.e.: - Use precise language and domain-specific vocabulary to inform about or explain the topic (CCSS.ELA-Literacy.W.4.2.d). - Use relative pronouns (CCSS.ELA-Literacy.L.4.1.a).

-Figure 33--How to fold card
+Figure 3--How to fold card